Let Them Eat Bingo

-Let Them Eat Bingo is the debut album by British electronic project Beats International, released in spring 1990 on Go!
+Let Them Eat Bingo is the debut album by British electronic project Beats International, released in April 1990 on Go!
 Beat in the United Kingdom and Elektra in the United States.
 The project was founded and led by disc jockey and former Housemartins bassist Norman Cook, who produced the album alone and intended Beats International to be a collective of permanent and temporary members including singers and other performers.
 Cook is joined on the album by a host of contributors, including Lindy Layton, Billy Bragg, Double Trouble, and Captain Sensible.

 The album is largely built around samples of other records.
 Although a dance record, Let Them Eat Bingo explores and fuses a vast array of styles, including hip hop, house, blues, reggae, punk rock, gospel, Latin music and African music, leading to an overall worldbeat style.
 Containing the UK number one single "Dub Be Good to Me" and the Top 10 hit "Won't Talk About It", the album was a success, reaching number 17 on the UK Albums Chart and receiving positive reviews from music critics who commented upon the inventive mixture of musical styles.